 write short, simple notes

-Who takes Cambridge English: Key (KET) in Switzerland?
+Who takes the official A2 Key (KET) Cambridge exam in Switzerland?

-In Switzerland Cambridge English: Key (KET) is mainly used by secondary school students which usually take it at the end of the 3rd year at secondary school.
-In some cases, strong primary school students with the necessary background take Cambridge English: Key (KET) at the end of primary school.
+In Switzerland the official A2 Key (KET) is mainly used by secondary school students which usually take it at the end of the 3rd year at secondary school.
+In some cases, strong primary school students with the necessary background take A2 Key (KET) at the end of primary school.
 However, teenagers and younger children usually opt for the “for Schools” version of the test.
-There are also adults who decide to prepare for and take the KET Exam, mainly if they have not acquired any English language skills during their school time or career.
+There are also adults who decide to prepare for and take the A2 Key (KET) Exam, mainly if they have not acquired any English language skills during their school time or career.

-As Cambridge English: Key (KET) is mainly taken by teenagers and young adults, it shows their ability and determination of striving and working towards a goal.
-Therefore, holding a Cambridge English: Key (KET) certificate will enhance any CV or application for an apprenticeship or job.
+As A2 Key (KET) is mainly taken by teenagers and young adults, it shows their ability and determination of striving and working towards a goal.
+Therefore, holding an official A2 Key (KET) certificate will enhance any CV or application for an apprenticeship or job.

 Shows you can take part in a conversation by answering and asking simple questions.
 Your Speaking test will be conducted face to face with one or two other candidates and two examiners.
 This makes your test more realistic and more reliable.